DeSemWeb/iswc2019.desemweb.org/content/contributions.md

 ### Vision statements
 {:#vision-statements}
-Share _your vision for the future_ of the Semantic Web, with a focus on clients and/or decentralization.
-Does the Semantic Web need decentralization—and does decentralization need the Semantic Web?
+Share _your vision for the future_ of the Semantic Web, with a focus on clients and/or decentralization, addressing current issues, relevant questions, future directions, … Does the Semantic Web need decentralization—and does decentralization need the Semantic Web?
 Contributions on any of the [topics](/topics/) are welcome.